Knowledge Base

 Create an Amazon S3 Bucket

-Otherwise, you can choose ACLs enabled when Objects in this bucket can be owned by other AWS accounts.
+Otherwise, you can choose ACLs enabled, when Objects in this bucket can be owned by other AWS accounts.
 Access to this bucket and its objects can be specified using ACLs.

 {